 Best Souvenir to Buy in Vietnam

-When you travel to Vietnam, shopping is one of the best ways to immerse yourself in the local traditional culture.
+When you Travel to Vietnam, shopping is one of the best ways to immerse yourself in the local traditional culture.
 Do not forget to find unique handicrafts, food items, and apparel at very affordable prices.
 Whenever perusing through local markets, art galleries, and craft centre, it’s wise to take your time searching for good Vietnamese souvenirs and gifts to bring home for your family and friends.
-Bargaining (from 30 - 75% lower than the retail price) is a must for better deals as vendors often charge higher for tourists and even local people too.
+Bargaining (from 30 - 50% lower than the retail price) is a must for better deals as vendors often charge higher for tourists and even local people too.
 Locally produced coffee, conical hats and dipping sauces can be found in most shopping venues in Vietnam, but if you’re looking to purchase authentic Vietnamese silk, jewellery and antiques, make sure you’ve done your research and visit reputable brands to avoid getting scammed.
 Read on for our guide on the best things to buy in Vietnam.

 1. Vietnamese Silk: Silk in Vietnam is made from the cocoons of silkworms using manual looms, and comes in a variety of patterns and colours.
 You can find plenty of fashion boutiques and souvenir shops selling shirts, ties, accessories, and dresses at relatively affordable prices.
 Unfortunately, counterfeit goods are very common in Vietnam, so the best places for authentic silk products are Hoi An Silk Village and Van Phuc Silk Village (about 10km southwest of Hanoi).
 A regular Vietnamese silk typically costs VND 70,000 per metre while premium fabrics are priced over VND 100,000 per metre.

-2. Vietnamese Coffee: Vietnamese coffee beans can be found just about anywhere in Vietnam, from local markets and quaint cafes to shopping malls and international airports.
+2. Vietnamese Coffee: Vietnamese Coffee beans can be found just about anywhere in Vietnam, from local markets and quaint cafes to shopping malls and international airports.
 Hanoi is arguably the epicentre of Vietnam’s café culture, where you can get a 1kg bag of whole or ground Robusta beans for about USD4.
 With numerous branches in Hanoi, Hoi An, and Ho Chi Minh City, Trung Nguyen is one of the most popular local coffee brands in Vietnam.

-3. Pearl Jewellery: With about 3.260km of Coastline, Pearl farms are found in may coastal locations such as Ha Long Bay, Van Phong Bay, Nha Trang City, Phu Quoc Island,… Saigon Pearls widely known as the best place in Vietnam for authentic pearls and jewellery.
+3. Pearl Jewelry: With about 3.260km of Coastline, Pearl farms are found in may coastal locations such as Ha Long Bay, Van Phong Bay, Nha Trang City, Phu Quoc Island,… Saigon Pearls widely known as the best place in Vietnam for authentic pearls and jewellery.
 Located in Nha Trang, this home-grown brand has several showrooms selling necklaces, bracelets, pendants, earrings, and rings at VND 3,000,000 upwards.
 If you’re not a fan of pearls, accessories made with gold and colourful gemstones are available as well.

 4. Conical Hat: Buying a conical hat to bring home may seem novelty, but it’s one of the most practical items for travelling, especially during Vietnam’s downpours and scorching summers.
 Also known as non la, these hats have been around since the 18th century and are typically handwoven using bamboo, palm leaves, and the bark of Moc trees.
 Depending on the quality, conical hats sold at souvenir shops cost between VND 30,000 and VND 100,000 depends on Patterns.